CloudKeeper/2021-FF8-Attempt/README.md

 target.
 Wasn't as neat as I would like it to be but it should work.
 Will do a testing phase later which may encourage me to refactor it with fresh eyes.

+Next I want to work on delayed exits to rely on the pose system.

 # 13/07/2021
 Picking this back up after the last time I put it down.